TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1AddressReservation.md

 # New-B1AddressReservation

 ## SYNOPSIS
-Creates a new address reservation in BloxOneDDI IPAM
+Creates a new address reservation in Universal DDI IPAM

 ## SYNTAX